9/16/2020

 Mickey Foster

-Okay.
-We have some final comments by Fred Smith.
+Okay, we have some final comments by Fred Smith.
 So as I said at the beginning, I was going to give the microphone over to Alan to make a couple of remarks.
-Let me reiterate what I said at the start and several of our colleagues have said here at the table on behalf of the board and the strategic management committee.
-We thank Alan for 40 plus years of outstanding leadership in this company.
-He's been a great comrade and brilliant man, not only in business, but his accomplishments and contributions in so many philanthropic endeavors.
-Chairman of the University of Memphis, Pro Bono, very heavily involved in establishing the FedEx family house, he and Susan, where I could spend half the evening here talking about Alan in that regard.
+Let me reiterate what I said at the start, and several of our colleagues have said here at the table on behalf of the board and the Strategic Management Committee, we thank Alan for 40-plus years of outstanding leadership in this company.
+He's been a great comrade and a brilliant man, not only in business, but his accomplishments and contributions in so many philanthropic endeavors.
+Chairman of the University of Memphis, pro bono, very heavily involved in establishing the FedEx family house, he and Susan, where I could spend half the half the evening here talking about Allen in that regard.
 But as I said, this is an earnings call, so I'll make more fulsome remarks at the shareholders meeting next Monday.
-And let me turn the microphone over to Alan, who will say what he wants to say, and then make his own tile off the meeting.
-Alan?
+And let me turn the microphone over to Allen, who will say what he wants to say, and then Mickey will tie off the meeting.
+Allen.
 Well, thanks, Fred.

 speaker